 Remember to bring your sunscreen, plenty of water, and something else you may have left back home: layers of warm clothing.
 Overnight (yeah, before sunrise) temperatures can dip below freezing.
 Even during the day temperatures can be cold enough for a sweatshirt, or even a jacket – especially if you’re not getting any blood moving waiting for the yellow disc to rise above the horizon.
 Once the sun does rise, there is less atmosphere to scatter and absorb UV rays, so the sun’s skin-burning potential is actually stronger at these higher elevations than it is at the beach.

-Oh, and while we’re on the subject of the beach and ocean – if you’re a SCUBA diver, the reduced pressure at the altitude of Haleakala is well below that of a pressurized aircraft.
-So be sure to observe the same degassing time rules you would prior to flying.
+Oh, and while we’re on the subject of the beach and ocean – if you’re a diver, the reduced pressure at the altitude of Haleakala is well below that of a pressurized aircraft.
+So be sure to observe degassing time rules.

 Also important to remember, if you go for a hike into the Crater, the hike in is deceptively easy.
 The hike out is another story.
 The thin air and elements (sun, wind, occasionally rain) means you’ll likely take twice as much time (and way more than twice the effort) to get out than you spent hiking in.